aquastripe/slides/content/2024/mamba/index.md

 # Filtering Context

-- It has been empirically observed that many sequence models do not improve with longer context, despite the principle that more context should lead to strictly better performance.
+- It has been empirically observed that **many sequence models do not improve with longer context**, despite the principle that more context should lead to strictly better performance.
 - An explanation is that **many sequence models cannot effectively ignore irrelevant context when necessary**; an intuitive example are global convolutions (and general LTI models).
 - On the other hand, selective models can simply **reset their state at any time to remove extraneous history**, and thus their performance in principle improves monotonicly with context length.